Create a stack set using the CloudFormation console or AWS CLI - AWS CloudFormation

-You can create a stack set using the AWS Management Console or using AWS CloudFormation commands in the AWS CLI.
+You can create a stack set using the CloudFormation console or using CloudFormation commands in the AWS CLI.
 You can create a stack set with either self-managed or service-managed permissions.

 Create a stack set with self-managed permissions

-Create a stack set with self-managed permissions using the AWS Management Console
+Create a stack set with self-managed permissions using the CloudFormation console

-1. Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.
+1. Sign in to the AWS Management Console and open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.

-5. Under Select a sample template, from the drop-down menu choose the Enable AWS config template.
+7. Under Select a sample template, from the drop-down menu choose the Enable AWS Config template.
 Select Next.

-8. On the Configure StackSet options page, add a tag by specifying a key and value pair.
+12. On the Configure StackSet options page, add a tag by specifying a key and value pair.
 In this walkthrough, we create a tag called Stage, with a value of Test.
 Tags that you apply to stack sets are applied to all resources that are created by your stacks.
-For more information about how tags are used in AWS, see Using cost allocation tags in the AWS Billing and Cost Management User Guide.
+For more information about how tags are used in AWS, see Organizing and tracking costs using AWS cost allocation tags in the AWS Billing and Cost Management User Guide.

 Note